Minimal volume entropy and fiber growth: Abstract

 \section{Abstract}

 This article deals with topological assumptions under which the minimal volume entropy of a closed manifold~$M$, and more generally of a finite simplicial complex~$X$, vanishes or is positive.
 These topological conditions are expressed in terms of the growth of the fundamental group of the fibers of maps from a given finite simplicial complex~$X$ to lower dimensional simplicial complexes~$P$.
+This leads to a complete characterization of spaces with positive minimal volume entropy for finite simplicial complexes whose fundamental group has uniform uniform exponential growth with no subgroup of intermediate growth.
+As pointed out to us by V.~Kapovitch, these conditions are related to collapsing with Ricci curvature bounded below and lead to a refinement of Gromov's isolation theorem.
 We also give examples of finite simplicial complexes with zero simplicial volume and arbitrarily large minimal volume entropy.

 \forget